c0mm4nd/tron-container/README.md

-# TronDeploy
+# Tron Container Deployment

-TronDeploy is a container for deploying tron protocal fullnode with services.
+Tron Container Deployment is a container for deploying tron protocal fullnode with services.

 [中文版](./README.CHS.md)